-What happens if the person I care for needs more help?
+If the person you care for needs more help

-If the condition of the person you’ve been caring for deteriorates and, for whatever reason, you’re no longer able to provide the care they need, then it’s time to think about arranging a different system of care.
+If the condition of the person you’ve been caring for deteriorates and you’re no longer able to provide all the care that they need, then it’s time to think about arranging a different system of care.

 Their changing health needs may entitle them to more services and support at home than before.
 Get a carer’s assessment for yourself too, as you may be entitled to extra support.